mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

 - **Other Works:** In 2019, he wrote the first edition of this book, and in 2020, he wrote Terraform Cookbook (Packt Publishing), and also contributes to many public projects, writes blogs and books, and speaks at conferences.

 ### Personal Experience

+- In this book, Ansible is categorized as a declarative tool, but in most other resources, Ansible is considered to be an imperative tool.
+In my opinion, Ansible can be used in a declarative way, but it is fundamentally an imperative tool.

 ### Recommendation